 EP: What are some of the most common roles parents fall into when they start assuming their child’s behavior is their fault?

-In the Total Transformation Program, I identify seven ineffective parenting roles.
+In my work, I have identified seven ineffective parenting roles.
 When we’re talking about feeling guilt and taking on kids’ responsibilities, I think some roles to consider are: The Martyr, The Ticket Puncher, Bottomless Pockets, and The Savior Roles.

 The Martyr Role: Parents in the Martyr role take on their children’s responsibilities.
 Martyrs work hard to prevent their children from experiencing any unhappiness or distress—even if that distress is a natural consequence of their behavior.
 What children learn from Martyr parents is if they act helpless long enough, somebody will do it for them.